 Malaria usually begins with shivering and chills, followed by a high fever and sweating.
 Symptoms typically begin within a few weeks after being bitten by an infected mosquito.
 In some types, the parasites can lie dormant in your body for up to a year.
 Generally, the infection is characterised by the following symptoms:

 Children, infants, and pregnant women are especially prone to severe malaria.
 Looking at how fast malaria can become life-threatening, it is important to get medical attention as quickly as possible.
 See a doctor if you’re getting a fever with chills while living in or travelling to an area that has high incidences of malaria.

 How can we prevent malaria?

 When prevention of malaria fails, treatment becomes crucial.
-Having access to health care centres and health care workers who have the knowledge to treat malaria at its different stages is vital for effective treatment.
+Having access to healthcare centres and health care workers who have the knowledge to treat this disease at its different stages is vital for effective treatment.

-With concerted global efforts, the number of deaths due to malaria have halved in the last decade, but there are still approximately 219 million cases of malaria every year, resulting in more than half a million deaths (Report, WHO).
+With concerted global efforts, the number of deaths due to malaria have halved in the last decade, but there are still approximately 219 million cases every year, resulting in more than half a million deaths (2019).

-The need of the hour is to have an integrated intervention plan not just for the prevention of malaria, but also its diagnosis and treatment.
-A general physician at mfine will be able to recognise malaria and treat you to health.
-Download the mfine app today and begin online consultation with specialists from the comfort of your home.
+The need of the hour is to have an integrated intervention plan not just for the prevention of this disease, but also its diagnosis and treatment.
+A general physician at MFine will be able to recognise this disease and treat you to health.